Our Verdict

 None required

 In the box: Shot Scope LM1 unit, USB-C charging cable, quick start guide.
 The LM1 has a built-in 3.5" color display — no phone or app required for on-range use.
-The free Shot Scope app is optional for session review and history tracking.
+The free Shot Scope app (iOS and Android) is optional for session review and history tracking.

-Setup is about as simple as it gets: place the LM1 roughly 5 feet behind the ball, aimed at the target, and start hitting.
+Setup is as simple as it gets: place the LM1 roughly behind the ball aimed at the target and start hitting.
 There's no alignment routine, no calibration, and no mandatory app pairing.
 Data appears on the built-in screen within seconds of each shot.
-If you want to sync data to the Shot Scope app for session history and trends, you connect via Bluetooth — but it's entirely optional.
+Connect via Bluetooth to sync session data to the Shot Scope app for history and trends — but it's entirely optional.

-The LM1 uses K-band (24 GHz) Doppler radar, the same core technology found in devices costing 10x as much.
+The LM1 uses Doppler radar — the same core technology found in devices costing far more.
 It's IPX3 rated for light rain resistance, so you can keep practicing when conditions turn.
+Shot Scope backs the device with their established reputation from GPS watches and shot-tracking systems; this isn't a startup product.

 App & Software